TravelMapping/HighwayData/hwy_data/BRA-MG/bramg/README.md

 * MGC-496
 * MGC-497
 * MGC-499
+* The exact endpoints and routes of MG-010, MG-020, MG-030, and MG-040 in Belo Horizonte may be wrong.
+The interactive map shows them ending at or near the Rodoviária (bus station), but using streets that cannot be followed in one or both directions.
 * MG-010 [is signed](https://www.google.com/maps/@-19.8087314,-43.9501487,3a,47.5y,359.99h,101.59t/data=!3m6!1e1!3m4!1s8RrWJ3M-jNKFHwy__JsWzQ!2e0!7i16384!8i8192?entry=ttu).
 * MG-020 [is signed](https://www.google.com/maps/@-19.7600063,-43.8635867,3a,15.6y,212.61h,91.85t/data=!3m6!1e1!3m4!1sQnyfn0Vp-6ibA_9Zniulbw!2e0!7i16384!8i8192?entry=ttu).
 It is assumed to use the new bypass around Santa Luzia, which is signed for Jaboticatubas and Belo Horizonte.
 * MG-030 [is signed](https://www.google.com/maps/@-19.986321,-43.9445528,3a,75y,155.79h,98.1t/data=!3m6!1e1!3m4!1sm4CcW4oxsJKdA0MGDaTj1Q!2e0!7i16384!8i8192?entry=ttu).